Macleans College: Demographics

 At the May 2014 Education Review Office (ERO) review of the school, Macleans College had 2271 students, not including 304 international students.
-Fifty-three percent of students were male and 47 percent were female.
-The school had an Asian majority with 54 percent of students identifying as such, including 31 percent as Chinese and 11 percent as Indian.
-Forty percent of students identified as European, including 27 percent as New Zealand European (Pākehā).
+Fifty-three per cent of students were male, and 47 per cent were female.
+The school had an Asian majority with 54 per cent of students identifying as such, including 31 per cent as Chinese and 11 per cent as Indian.
+Forty per cent of students identified as European, including 27 per cent as New Zealand European (Pākehā).
 Māori made up three percent and Pacific Islanders make up one percent of the roll.